 In the US, do I need to add a '1' before dialing a fax number?

-In the US, you only need to add the '1' before dialing a fax number if you are sending a fax to a different area code.
+In the US, you only need to add the ‘1’ before dialing a fax number if you’re sending a fax to a different area code.

 The '1' serves as the long distance prefix.
 So, if you're in New York (area code 212) and you're sending a fax to Los Angeles (area code 323), you would dial 1, then the area code, and then the local number, like: